dotlang/language/Enhancements.md

 Y - Let's remove template specialization. what if developer specializes and result is something totally different! it has to be conforming to base impl.

-? - Fantom doesn't include support for 32-bit, 16-bit, and 8-bit integers and floats.
+N - Fantom doesn't include support for 32-bit, 16-bit, and 8-bit integers and floats.
 There is only a 64-bit Int and a 64-bit Float. what's use of this? primitives are classes. we have 8, 16, 32 and 64 bits. we definitely need 8 for string. for unicode? we won't need 16 bit int, atleast. we need 64 bit too, so: char, byte, int64, uint64.